Sierra Leone

 Despite the government’s efforts, Sierra Leone remains “partly free”, as rated by Freedom House with a score of 65/100 in 2022.

-Resources, Support, and Action Centres
+Knowledge, Support, and Action Centres

 People’s Power Movement (PPM) is an NGO that “participates in campaigns by systematically applying knowledge and skills in nonviolent actions for change.
 It seeks cooperation with other civil society organizations that focus on anti-corruption, good governance, and social justice issues, and with relevant government agencies such as the Anti-Corruption commission of Sierra Leone.”